Hummingbird: Flight

 Hummingbird flight has been studied intensively from an aerodynamic perspective using wind tunnels and high-speed video cameras.
 Two studies of rufous or Anna's hummingbirds in a wind tunnel used particle image velocimetry techniques to investigate the lift generated on the bird's upstroke and downstroke.
 The birds produced 75% of their weight support during the downstroke and 25% during the upstroke, with the wings making a "figure 8" motion.

 Many earlier studies had assumed that lift was generated equally during the two phases of the wingbeat cycle, as is the case of insects of a similar size.
 This finding shows that hummingbird hovering is similar to, but distinct from, that of hovering insects such as the hawk moth.
 Further studies using electromyography in hovering rufous hummingbirds showed that muscle strain in the pectoralis major (principal downstroke muscle) was the lowest yet recorded in a flying bird, and the primary upstroke muscle (supracoracoideus) is proportionately larger than in other bird species.
 Presumably due to rapid wingbeats for flight and hovering, hummingbird wings have adapted to perform without an alula.

-The giant hummingbird's wings beat as few as 12 per second, and the wings of typical hummingbirds beat up to 80 times per second.
+The giant hummingbird's wings beat as few as 12 times per second, and the wings of typical hummingbirds beat up to 80 times per second.
 As air density decreases, for example, at higher altitudes, the amount of power a hummingbird must use to hover increases.
 Hummingbird species adapted for life at higher altitudes, therefore, have larger wings to help offset these negative effects of low air density on lift generation.

 A slow-motion video has shown how the hummingbirds deal with rain when they are flying.
 To remove the water from their heads, they shake their heads and bodies, similar to a dog shaking, to shed water.
 Further, when raindrops collectively may weigh as much as 38% of the bird's body weight, hummingbirds shift their bodies and tails horizontally, beat their wings faster, and reduce their wings' angle of motion when flying in heavy rain.